 The National Bank of Rwanda requires supervised financial institutions to conduct regular VAPT (Vulnerability Assessment and Penetration Testing).
 This explicitly means both components:

-Submitting automated scanner output alone does not satisfy BNR requirements.
-An examiner who asks for your VAPT report will expect to see evidence of manual testing: attack narratives, proof-of-concept screenshots, and a tester’s name with their credentials.
+Submitting automated scanner output alone does not meet the penetration-testing requirement.
+An examiner who asks for your VAPT report will expect to see evidence of manual testing: attack narratives, proof-of-concept screenshots, and a tester's name with their credentials.
 See our full guide: BNR cybersecurity requirements for banks in Rwanda.

 Common mistake: Paying for an automated scan and calling it a penetration test.
-We see this regularly in Rwanda; institutions submit scanner output as their BNR VAPT evidence, then face findings during regulatory inspection.
+We see this regularly across the region; institutions submit scanner output as their BNR VAPT evidence, then face findings during regulatory inspection.
 A genuine penetration test requires a skilled human tester.
 If you are not sure whether what you are buying is a real pentest, ask to see a sample report with manual testing evidence.

 When banks need vulnerability assessment vs penetration testing